machine-drivers/docker-machine-driver-xhyve/README.md

 ```

 ### xhyve-bindings
 Since it is was hard to `os.exec` itself that embedded `xhyve.Exec`, for the time being, is separated into [xhyve-bindings](https://github.com/zchee/xhyve-bindings/tree/daemonize).
+Or, See experimental embedded xhyve branch [embed-xhyve](https://github.com/zchee/docker-machine-xhyve/tree/embed-xhyve)

 ```bash
 $ go get -d github.com/zchee/xhyve-bindings